 A reader sent me this screenshot of her Ancestry screen.
 You can see the new information messages in the upper half of the screen.

-Customers are reporting in late 2021 and early 2022 that the delays in previous months are clearing up.
+Customers started reporting in late 2021 that the delays in previous months were clearing up.

 Why Does It Take So Long To Process Ancestry DNA?